 Off-campus rotations may have policies in place requiring background checks, drug screenings, immunization records, flu shots, site-specific training modules and/or CPR certification.
 Fees for these requirements are the responsibility of the student.
-Consult the PowerPoint Presentation on Canvas in the Audiology-Clinic-Resources-HR course under Rotations and Externships for requirements of individual sites.
-After receiving final placement notice from the Audiology Clinic Director, the student will have three weeks to upload the required documentation for the clinical site to his/her profile.
-If a student has not posted the required information within three (3) weeks, the clinic placement may be canceled for that semester, and the student will be required to pay the tuition and special program fee associated with the delay.
+Consult the Y3 Rotation for 20XX-2X PowerPoint Presentation on Canvas in the Audiology-Clinic-Resources-HR course under Rotations and Externships for requirements of individual sites.
+After receiving final placement notice from the Director of Clinical Education, the student will have one week to upload the required documentation for the clinical site to his/her profile.
+If a student has not posted the required information within the agreed upon time frame, the clinic placement may be canceled for that semester, and the student will be required to pay the tuition and special program fee associated with the delay.